bigcommerce/dev-docs/docs/api-docs/getting-started/about-our-api.md

 * Create a coupon
 * Manage a customer's store account details

-The [REST Storefront API](/api-reference/cart-checkout/storefront-cart-api) allows you to manage customer carts checkouts and order information client-side.
-Some use cases for this API are:
 ## REST Storefront API
 The [REST Storefront API](/api-reference/cart-checkout/storefront-cart-api) allows you to manage customer carts and checkouts and order information client-side.
 Some use cases for this API are:
 * Add an item with JavaScript to a shopper's cart from the Storefront
 * Programmatically retrieve and display information to a customer about their recent order
 * Update the billing address of a checkout
 * Clear a customer's current cart

 ## GraphQL Storefront API
 BigCommerce's [GraphQL Storefront API](/api-docs/storefront/graphql/graphql-storefront-api-overview) allows you to query product and customer data and store settings remotely or from a store's front end.
 Some use cases for this API are: